AlbertoJTD/password-manager/README.md

 This is a password generator where you can save locally your account in a `txt` file

+## Configuration
+You only need to install a package using the following command to copy the generated password to the clipboard

+`pip install pyperclip`

 ## How it works
 - Fill in the fields with your information and press the `Add` button to create a txt file with your information
 - You can also create a random password by pressing the `Generate password` button